Physician Assistant Program

 20. How quickly do your students usually find jobs after graduation and how does the program help to facilitate this?

-Of our December 2016 graduates, 79% had jobs at or before 3 months from graduation.
-At 5 months from graduation, all 35 graduates were employed as PAs.
+Of our December 2018 graduates, 97% had jobs at or before 6 months from graduation.
 Graduates reported that they secured their jobs from prior employments, clinical rotations, headhunters, and job sites.
 The program regularly receives information on PA job postings.
 These are maintained in a regularly updated list which is made available electronically to our students and graduates.

 21. If I have medical training/skills in certain areas, will I be expected to teach in those subjects during my time in the program?